Aaditi-Maindarkar/YOLO/README.md

         # Process and visualize results
         for result in results:
+            # Plot the results on the frame
             annotated_frame = result.plot()

-        # Convert BGR to RGB for visualization
+        # Convert BGR to RGB
         annotated_frame_rgb = cv2.cvtColor(annotated_frame, cv2.COLOR_BGR2RGB)

         # Display the resulting frame